5 Entrepreneurs, other than Mark Zuckerberg, who dropped out of college to earn billions

 Matt Mullenweg

-The founder of WordPress dropped out of college in 2004, he didn’t even bother taking computer classes, he was so good at it.
+The founder of WordPress dropped out of college in 2004, he didn’t even bother taking computer classes as he was good at it.
 At the age of 20, he had already started working on WordPress and was looking for an extra income for jobs.
 He then joined CNET and the company allowed him to work on his project 15 percent of the time.

 After leaving CNET, he founded Automattic, the company that came up with WordPress.
 After employing 330 people, the platform has over 150 million unique visitors and powers over 23 percent of the white internet.